 Integrated Photonics Device/Component Designer

 Ryan has a bachelor of science degree in Physics and Mathematics from Rutgers University, with an associates degree in Computer Science.
-He has a special interest in the emerging field of integrated photonics, and is contributing to multiple online education efforts at AIM Photonics Academy.
+He has a special interest in the emerging field of integrated photonics, and is contributing to multiple online education efforts at the Knowledge and Innovation for Manufacturing Initiative.

 Integrated Photonics Subject Matter Expert